FrodeSolheim/fs-uae/docs/raspberry-pi-4.md

 Run FS-UAE from the console for best performance.
 When running under X11, tearing can be observed even when using v-sync, and there are also stuttering (missed v-blanks) occurring quite often with X11 (about every second?).

+UPDATE 2021-10.21: The situation seems much better with updated Raspberry Pi OS.
+Tearing seems to be gone?
+However, there is still some occasional stuttering compared to running from console.

 ## Note about v-sync and smooth scrolling